turbot/steampipe-plugin-pagerduty/docs/tables/pagerduty_incident.md

   and created_at >= now() - interval '3 days';
 ```

-### List all unacknowledged incidents in last 7 days
+### List all unacknowledged incidents for the last 7 days

 ```sql
 select